What Is Blepharoplasty?

-- Abnormal coloring of the eyelids
+Abnormal coloring of the eyelids

-- Eyelid skin that folds in or out abnormally
+Eyelid skin that folds in or out abnormally

-- Not being able to fully close your eyes
+Not being able to fully close your eyes

-- A pulled-down lower lid lash line
+A pulled-down lower lid lash line

-- A possible loss of vision
+A possible loss of vision

-If you have any of these complications, contact your doctor as soon as possible.
+If you have any of these complications, contact your doctor as soon as possible

+Health insurance companies usually don't cover cosmetic procedures.
 If you're getting eyelid surgery for a medical reason (for instance, because your eyelids are drooping so much that it affects your vision), and if a vision test confirms that, your insurance company may cover it.
-Check on that before you get the surgery so you know exactly what you will pay.
+Check on that before you get the surgery so you know exactly what you’ll pay.